SuNeRF-CME: Physics-Informed Neural Radiance Fields for Tomographic Reconstruction of Coronal Mass Ejections: Method

 We build on our previous tomography method for EUV observations \citep[SuNeRF; ][]{jarolim2024sunerf}, which uses a NeRF approach to estimate the 3D emission and absorption profile in the solar corona.
 Here, we implement the tomographic reconstruction of white-light coronagraphic observations of polarized and total brightness based on Eq. \ref{eq:pB} and \ref{eq:tB}.
-In addition, we couple our method with a PINN to mitigate unphysical reconstructions due to limited viewpoints.
 Figure \ref{fig:method} provides an overview of our method.
-For each observation we cast rays through each image pixel, where we use the known helioprojective angles and their known orbital position $\vec{r}_\text{Obs}=(r, \theta, \phi)$, where $r$ corresponds to the radius, $\theta$ to the latitude, and $\phi$ to the longitude in Heliocentric coordinates.
+For each observation we cast rays through each image pixel, where we use the helioprojective angles and their known orbital position $\vec{r}_\text{Obs}=(r, \theta, \phi)$, where $r$ corresponds to the radius, $\theta$ to the latitude, and $\phi$ to the longitude in Heliocentric coordinates.
 Note that this contrasts with the employed Carrington frame in \cite{jarolim2024sunerf}.
 The ray direction is computed such that the central coordinate points are positioned at the image center.
 For each ray we sample points in a spherical shell of 130 solar radii around the Sun.
-Each coordinate point ($x, y, z, t$) is mapped through the neural network to the corresponding logarithmic electron density $\ln{\rho}’$, and the velocity vector $\vec{v}=(v_x, v_y, v_z)$.
-Here, we use a SIREN with eight hidden layers and 512 neurons per layer.
-We use the default SIREN configuration with $w_0=30$ for the first layer and $w_0=1$ for the remaining layers \citep[c.f.,][]{sitzmann2020siren}.
-The output electron density is scaled by a radial drop-off in accordance to an expected solar wind profile $\ln{\rho} =\ln{\rho}’ – 2 * \ln{r}$, where $r$ corresponds to the radial distance of the sampling point from the Sun center.
-The final electron density is then obtained by $\rho=e^{\ln{\rho}}$, which prevents negative densities in the reconstruction domain.
-The output velocity is computed by adding a perturbation term to a base radial velocity profile
+Each coordinate point ($x, y, z, t$) is mapped through the neural network to the corresponding logarithmic electron density $\ln{\rho}$, and the velocity vector $\vec{v}=(v_x, v_y, v_z)$.
+Defining the neural network output as the logarithm of the plasma density ensures physically meaningful (non-negative) densities throughout the reconstruction domain.

+The output electron density is scaled by a radial drop-off in accordance to an expected solar wind profile $\ln{\rho} =\ln{\rho}’ – 2 \ln{r}$, where $r$ corresponds to the radial distance of the sampling point from the Sun center, and $\ln{\rho}’$ denotes the model-predicted logarithmic density.
+The final electron density is then obtained by $\rho=e^{\ln{\rho}}$.
+The velocity is modeled as a perturbation to a base radial solar-wind profile